Symmetry, topology, duality, chirality, and criticality in a spin-1/2 XXZ ladder with a four-spin interaction: Effective spin- hard-core bosons approach

 \section{Effective spin-$1$ hard-core bosons approach}

 In this section, we apply the effective spin-1 hard-core bosons approach of Refs.\ \cite{Lecheminant06,Totsuka12} to the XXZ-CCI ladder \eqref{eq:H_XXZ_CCI}.
 This approach helps us determine the phase structures and the critical properties near the self-dual surface $K_{\rm ch}=J/2$ in the easy-axis and easy-plane regimes.
-Throughout this section, we omit the subscript ``XXZ-CCI'' in the Hamiltonian \eqref{eq:H_XXZ_CCI}.